SRombauts/UEGitPlugin/README.md

 - the Editor does not show deleted files (only when deleted externaly?)
 - the Editor does not show missing files
 - the Editor does not show .uproject file
+- missing localisation for git specific messages
+- displaying states of 'Engine' assets (also needs management of 'out of tree' files)
 - issue #22: A Move/Rename leaves a redirector file behind
 - improve the 'Init' window text, hide it if connection is already done, auto connect
 - reverting an asset does not seem to update content in Editor!
 Issue in Editor?
+- renaming a Blueprint in Editor leaves a tracker file, AND modify too much the asset to enable git to track its history through renaming
+- file history show Changelist as signed integer instead of hexadecimal SHA1
 - standard Editor commit dialog ask if user wants to "Keep Files Checked Out" => no use for Git or Mercurial CanCheckOut()==false

 #### In-code TODO list (internal roadmap):